 - Yerington Food Pantry: 124 W Bridge St, Yerington, NV 89447, Tues at 2:00 p.m. to 5:00 p.m., Wed at 10:00 a.m. to 5:00 p.m., and Thurs at 10:00 a.m. to 1:00 p.m.

 In addition to school meal sites, Three Square Food Bank has set up 43 emergency food distribution sites across Southern Nevada.
 Three Square has temporarily suspended normal food distribution to any agency partners that are not on the emergency distribution list.

-Delivering with Dignity is also available in Clark County for those in low-income households who are at a higher risk of contracting the virus, including seniors and those with underlying medical conditions and their family members living in the same household.
+Delivering with Dignity is available in Northern and Southern Nevada for those in low-income households who are at a higher risk of contracting the virus, including seniors and those with underlying medical conditions and their family members living in the same household.